daidensacha/mp3-garden-journal/README.md

 	 - I tested the app.
 In the terminal, ```python3 app.py``` then clicked open in the browser.
 The app was working, and my template was showing.

-- **Create login and register page and function**
+- **Create login and register page and function** **NOTE** The login and register route code is based on the Code Institute Task Manaager project, with minor changes, there wasn't a lot to change to add it to my project as functions and does jsut want I want it to do.
+See [Credits](#credits) at the end of the README.
 	- ***Create the HTML template*** to extend the base template for login.
 		-	```touch templates/login.html```
 		-	I added start and end blocks using Jinja.